 Since I received my endorsement for exceptional talent and receiving my #TechNationVisa, there have been many changes since 2016.

-The most recent change is the rebrand from the Tier 1 Exceptional Talent Visa to the Global Talent Visa.
-Read my blog on the recent changes here.
+The February 2020 change was the rebrand from the Tier 1 Exceptional Talent Visa to the Global Talent Visa.
+Read my blog on the recent changes to the Tier 1 Exceptional Talent Visa here.

-One of the notable changes in the past that has been very helpful are the eligibility requirements for the #TechNationVisa.
+One of the notable changes that has been very helpful are the eligibility requirements for the #TechNationVisa.
 Tech Nation has now made it very clear in their guidelines by specifically listing the occupations that are not eligible for this route.

 The occupations that are not eligible include: